the-t-in-rtf/ul-import/README.md

 # Unified Listing Imports

-This package contains scripts that are used to import data from vendor databases.
+This package contains scripts that are used to import data from vendor databases, and to curate imported data.

 ## "Core" Imports